jazz-community/work-item-command-line/README.md

     @link_tracks_workitem="https://clm.example.com:9443/ccm/resource/itemName/com.ibm.team.workitem.WorkItem/80|120|150"

+Please note that the link "Mentions" can not directly be created during import or update operations.
+They can only be created indirectly by referring to work items and users in the description or comments.

 #### CLM URI Links
 CLM links between this work item and another item, described by a valid URI, in a different repository